Juljulia/obvi/README.md

 <!-- ![Image description]() -->

-This is a mobile application that is build with React Native, Expo and Firebase.
-The functionalites are to register a user, the ability to create a check-in and get search suggestions close to your location.
+This is a mobile application that is built with React Native, Expo and Firebase.
+The functionalities are to register a user, the ability to create a check-in and get search suggestions close to your location.
 You can also see other users check-ins on a map and visit their profile page.

 ### Features